a-t-0/tui-image-labeller/README.md

 ## To navigate between the types of questions the following keys can be used, which behave context dependent: `tab`:

-- Done **Input Validation**: `shift+tab` goes to the previous question.
+- **Input Validation**: `shift+tab` goes to the previous question.
 - **Date Questions**: Moves to the previous segment (`yyyy` → `mm` → `dd`).
 At Y of `Yyyy`, moves to the previous question.
-- Done: **Multiple Choice**: Selects the previous option.
+- **Multiple Choice**: Selects the previous option.
 At the first option, moves to the previous question.

 #### Navigation: Enter

 - `Enter`: Selects the current answer and moves to the next question.
+TODO: MC.
-- `Shift+Enter`: Selects the current answer and moves to the previous question.
+- `Shift+Enter`: (Shift is not detected when pressing enter with urwid.)
+Selects the current answer and moves to the previous question.

 #### Navigation: Home, End